-Red Hat Software Collections 3.3 is be available for Red Hat Enterprise Linux 7; selected new components and previously released components also for Red Hat Enterprise Linux 6.
+Red Hat Software Collections 3.4 is available for Red Hat Enterprise Linux 7; selected previously released components also for Red Hat Enterprise Linux 6.
 For a complete list of components that are distributed as part of Red Hat Software Collections and a brief summary of their features, see Section 1.2, "Main Features".